 San Sebastian’s public transportation is “da bomb” as in it is clean, runs like clockwork, has a bazillion buses connecting to the city center (several ply between Gipuzkoa plaza and the airport) and is all kinds of amazing.
 I highly recommend exploring the city via buses (fare per adult per ride is 1.75 Euros and the drivers also provide change for up to 20 Euros, how awesome!).
 Interestingly, I found out that taxis can only be boarded at designated taxi stands and cannot be flagged down in the middle of the street (which is customary in USA), but fear not cause a taxi stand is right next to the bus stops at the city center/Boulevard.

 Finally, here is the promised Google Map that includes all the things to do and places to eat mentioned in this post for your convenience.
-Do keep an eye out for the upcoming Basque dining guide and till then, enjoy my other Spain posts scattered throughout this article.
+You could also read my detailed Basque dining guide or enjoy my other Spain posts scattered throughout this article.
 Thank you again for stopping by and I hope this San Sebastian itinerary post has inspired you to explore this Basque beauty on your next Spain trip.